oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * JADN specifications MAY override the default name formats by defining one or more of:
     * The permitted format for TypeName
     * The permitted format for FieldName
-    * A Field Separator character used in qualified field names (pathnames)
+    * A Field Separator character used in field pathnames
-    * A "System" character used in tool-generated type names
+    * A "System" character used in tool-generated or specially-processed type names
     * The permitted format for the Namespace Identifier (NSID) used in type references
 * Schema authors MUST NOT create FieldNames containing the Field Separator character
 * Schema authors SHOULD NOT create TypeNames containing the System character, but schema processing tools MAY do so